Bumper (broadcasting): Poland

 In Poland, television networks usually separate the rest of the programming with the word "Reklama" ("Commercial").
 One of the examples are TVP's ones: First one was used since 1989 until 1990 and it consisted an ad agency's logo (eye in a form of letter S) in a black background with indigo 3D stars.
 Second one was used until 1992, which consisted newer ad agency logo (Loop in a form of during this time acronym (TP) with a ball) and a word "REKLAMA" in lower left corner in a black (until 1991 blue) background.
 Third one was used in early 1992 and it was a laser smashing a metal ball, in which later rotating 'REKLAMA' appears and in the same year, later version appeared, in which squares (or diagonal stripes, depending on channel) rotated the same word (and the same font) as previous.
 This one was used until launch of 1995 one (Inspired by gyroscope), in which was used until 1997.
 Later, in the late 1990s, these bumpers were used, depending on era, but had one thing: word in a ball (except July–August 1999, in which a "Meandres" series was used).
-Since 2000 (except 2012-2015, in which were was in both channels, inspired by kaleidoscope), graphics are now separated, and TVP1 since 2010 with newer graphic technologies, (TVP2 has the same since 2007), formerly, they had inspired by art (TVP1 - 2000-2010, TVP2 - 2000-2007), or by real-life ones (TVP1 had two bumpers inspired with it in which first ones was used for short period in 2010, second ones was used until 2012, TVP2 also had ones from the same era, but in a colors: Blue (in Winter) or purple (other seasons) and Orange, the same technique is used in branding from 2015 to 2021, but in all colors).
+Since 2000 (except 2012–2015, in which were was in both channels, inspired by kaleidoscope), graphics are now separated, and TVP1 since 2010 with newer graphic technologies, (TVP2 has the same since 2007), formerly, they had inspired by art (TVP1 – 2000–2010, TVP2 – 2000–2007), or by real-life ones (TVP1 had two bumpers inspired with it in which first ones was used for short period in 2010, second ones was used until 2012, TVP2 also had ones from the same era, but in a colors: Blue (in Winter) or purple (other seasons) and Orange, the same technique is used in branding from 2015 to 2021, but in all colors).
 Polsat, the first commercial TV Channel in Poland, used following bumpers:

 1992-1994: Rotating spiral from Polsat's 1992 logo with REKLAMA text under it.

 1994-1996: Rotating stripes forming a background and, appearing later, REKLAMA text.
 There were two variants: Blue-silver and pink-gold.

-1996-1998: The sun emerges partially (upper part seen) from golden liquid and REKLAMA text (blue, with Arial font) appears on the lower left corner.
+1996-1998: The sun emerges partially (upper part seen) from golden liquid and REKLAMA text (blue, with Arial font) appears on the lower right corner.
 On the end of ad break, it's the reversed situation.

 1998 Easter: A chick runs on blue background, forming REKLAMA text.
 At the end of block, chick returns to previous place, removing colo(u)rful text.

 1998-2001: "reklama" text repeated thrice, each one in different size, on white-indigo background.